SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-27-developing-for-a-cause-the-ichealthhack-for-cystic-fibrosis.markdown

 [![](https://s3.amazonaws.com/media-p.slid.es/uploads/673358/images/3607979/Screen_Shot_2017-03-19_at_13.50.49.png)](http://slides.com/jonahbeaudin/selfiesticksblock-game/fullscreen#/)

 This team took the FUN factor and turned it up to 11.
-Taking a simple mechanic of stacking blocks in a fun 3D world, using the Fizzyo button to drop blocks in a nice easy one click mechanic.&nbsp; What set it aside and garnered a lot of praise was the use of the Fizzyo breath detector, the screen slowly fills up with smoke/fog (or other sight blocking medium) and the user has to clear the screen using their breath in order to see the gameboard.&nbsp; This simple mechanic could be adapted in so many ways either using different materials or blowing animations to keep it fun and exciting, not to mention the fun had with different block sets.
+Taking a simple mechanic of stacking blocks in a fun 3D world, using the Fizzyo button to drop blocks in a nice easy one click mechanic.
+What set it aside and garnered a lot of praise was the use of the Fizzyo breath detector, the screen slowly fills up with smoke/fog (or other sight blocking medium) and the user has to clear the screen using their breath in order to see the gameboard.
+This simple mechanic could be adapted in so many ways either using different materials or blowing animations to keep it fun and exciting, not to mention the fun had with different block sets.
 Taking it a step further, the team even took their game to the nearby hospital (even grabbing a selfie with none other than Bill Nye on the way) and showed the game to kids at Great Ormond Street to get feedback (which the kids loved).
 All this in the morning of the second day of the hack.
  ![](https://pbs.twimg.com/media/C7TC_ghWwAAiUyo.jpg)
 The team showed they really had what it takes to go the extra mile to build up their game project. (last i heard they are still continuing their journey together after the hack ![Open-mouthed smile](/Images/wordpress/2017/03/wlEmoticon-openmouthedsmile.png))

-&nbsp;

 > [**You can read more about this teams journey (and the overflowing arms of prizes they won) here in their post-mortem**](https://blogs.msdn.microsoft.com/uk_faculty_connection/2017/03/21/tower-blocf-at-imperial-health-hack/)

-&nbsp;

 One of this team also won my coveted [Xbox Elite Controller](https://www.amazon.co.uk/Xbox-One-Elite-Wireless-Controller/dp/B00ZV0NH40) prize for the best tweet.
 Just for being cheeky enough to insert a celebrity in their pitch.

 ![](https://pbs.twimg.com/media/C7TMnqoW4AEoC7K.jpg)[![](https://images-na.ssl-images-amazon.com/images/I/419GGxS9kbL.jpg)](https://www.amazon.co.uk/Xbox-One-Elite-Wireless-Controller/dp/B00ZV0NH40)

-&nbsp;

 ### 3. Turnup

 ![](https://pbs.twimg.com/media/C7PRfDoX4AADFJL.jpg)

-The Turnup team took a different tack with the hack, setting their sights firmly on one of the sponsored prizes for the event, the McKinsey & Company Data Visualisation Prize.&nbsp; A keen problem with all the information that could be garnered from all the Fizzyo devices and the games the children will eventually play, is what to do with all that data?&nbsp; Without keen analysis, it will be very hard to see trends and determine which treatments work better than others, or suggest potential alternatives.&nbsp; Sadly the team had no game development skillz among them being a group of data scientists.&nbsp; This did not stop them from building a winning analytics solution in the end.&nbsp; As always, use what you got and reach for the skies.
+The Turnup team took a different tack with the hack, setting their sights firmly on one of the sponsored prizes for the event, the McKinsey & Company Data Visualisation Prize.
+A keen problem with all the information that could be garnered from all the Fizzyo devices and the games the children will eventually play, is what to do with all that data?
+Without keen analysis, it will be very hard to see trends and determine which treatments work better than others, or suggest potential alternatives.
+Sadly the team had no game development skillz among them being a group of data scientists.
+This did not stop them from building a winning analytics solution in the end.
+As always, use what you got and reach for the skies.

-&nbsp;

 ### 4. C-Force

-Most of the teams had little to no experience with Unity before the event which resulted in an impromptu training session from me at the beginning of the event.&nbsp; Given this, the C-Force team really impressed me not only taking their crash course in game development but also going further and building their first 3D game.
+Most of the teams had little to no experience with Unity before the event which resulted in an impromptu training session from me at the beginning of the event.
+Given this, the C-Force team really impressed me not only taking their crash course in game development but also going further and building their first 3D game.

 After long hours, much frustration they built a 3D space game that allowed to dodge obstacles and power up their controls to race to the top.

-What made them stand out is they purposely built a system that could be controlled by CF and Non CF patients alike (or even friends / family), giving CF patients the chance to compete against their siblings and school friends, a true multi-player experience.&nbsp; With the aim of also delivering the game on a mobile device, this allows the patient to challenge others on the go.
+What made them stand out is they purposely built a system that could be controlled by CF and Non CF patients alike (or even friends / family), giving CF patients the chance to compete against their siblings and school friends, a true multi-player experience.
+With the aim of also delivering the game on a mobile device, this allows the patient to challenge others on the go.

 What the team lacked in Unity experience, they more than made up for with Mad presentation skillz ![Open-mouthed smile](/Images/wordpress/2017/03/wlEmoticon-openmouthedsmile.png)

 ### 5. Beyond the Stars

-Like the C-Force team, this team also had no Unity skills at the beginning of the event but spent a good deal of time designing their project, coming up with many different designs before carefully proceeding with their preferred solution.&nbsp; I have no doubt that some of those other designs will also see the light of day.
+Like the C-Force team, this team also had no Unity skills at the beginning of the event but spent a good deal of time designing their project, coming up with many different designs before carefully proceeding with their preferred solution.
+I have no doubt that some of those other designs will also see the light of day.

 In this project the team had the player driving through alien ship filled asteroids in full 3D, delivering the most graphic filled game of the event, a real showcase.